ietf-teep/architecture/draft-ietf-teep-architecture.md

 any TA it wants; for example, a known-compromised TA or an explicitly malicious TA.

+There are also threats of hostile or abusive TAMs where a TAM turns to act out of expectation of device administrators, for example, pushing out TAs that contain some data collection or use users' device resources for distributed jobs for a TAM.
+The mitigation methods for a compromised TAM case above can also apply to these threats.

+A Device Administrator may need to be notified when such an incident takes place.
+An Untrusted Application or some software component in the REE may monitor detection output from the device's TEEs, and notify the Device Administrator for additional remediations.

 ## Malicious TA Removal

 It is possible that a rogue developer distributes a malicious Untrusted